elmtree-askmo/cloudcannon-app/content/learn/nursing/how-can-hazards-be-identified-and-controlled-in-a-risk-assessment.md

 url: /learn/nursing/questions/how-can-hazards-be-identified-and-controlled-in-a-risk-assessment
 score: -1.0
 related_article1:
+    id: 169509
+    title: >-
+        How should patient dignity be maintained during handling in care settings?
+    subject: Nursing
+    url: /learn/nursing/questions/how-should-patient-dignity-be-maintained-during-handling-in-care-settings
+related_article2:
     id: 169513
+    title: >-
-    title: What should be included in a visual inspection for equipment safety checks?
+        What should be included in a visual inspection for equipment safety checks?
     subject: Nursing
     url: /learn/nursing/questions/what-should-be-included-in-a-visual-inspection-for-equipment-safety-checks
-related_article2:
-    id: 169506
-    title: What training responsibilities do employers have under the duty of care?
-    subject: Nursing
-    url: /learn/nursing/questions/what-training-responsibilities-do-employers-have-under-the-duty-of-care
 related_article3:
-    id: 169512
+    id: 169499
-    title: Why is it important to keep manual handling training up-to-date?
+    title: >-
+        What are the main strategies to avoid manual handling according to the Manual Handling Operations Regulation?
     subject: Nursing
-    url: /learn/nursing/questions/why-is-it-important-to-keep-manual-handling-training-uptodate
+    url: /learn/nursing/questions/what-are-the-main-strategies-to-avoid-manual-handling-according-to-the-manual-handling-operations-regulation
 related_article4:
-    id: 169500
+    id: 169499
-    title: How can risks be assessed and reduced in manual handling operations?
+    title: >-
+        What are the main strategies to avoid manual handling according to the Manual Handling Operations Regulation?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-risks-be-assessed-and-reduced-in-manual-handling-operations
+    url: /learn/nursing/questions/what-are-the-main-strategies-to-avoid-manual-handling-according-to-the-manual-handling-operations-regulation
 related_article5:
-    id: 169510
+    id: 169509
-    title: What is the importance of ensuring patient consent in care environments?
+    title: >-
+        How should patient dignity be maintained during handling in care settings?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-importance-of-ensuring-patient-consent-in-care-environments
+    url: /learn/nursing/questions/how-should-patient-dignity-be-maintained-during-handling-in-care-settings
 ---

 &nbsp;